SyrusKyury/Peaceful-Farm/README.md

-# Peaceful-Farm
+# Peaceful Farm

 ![Peaceful-Farm-Logo](docs/logo.png)

 ## Introduction
-**Peaceful Farm** is an Exploit Manager designed for Attack Defence CTFs, its main components are:
+**Peaceful Farm** is an Exploit Manager specifically designed for Attack-Defense CTF (Capture The Flag) competitions.
+It consists of two key components:

-- **Peaceful Farm Server**: The Peaceful Farm Server gathers flags from clients and submits them to the game server.
-It also provides a Web Interface enriched with statistics.
+- **Peaceful Farm Server**: Collects flags from clients and submits them to the game server.
+It also provides a web interface with detailed statistics and real-time updates.
-- **Peaceful Farm Client**: The Peaceful Farm Client exploits adversaries' services, gathers flags and sends them to the Peaceful Farm Server.
+- **Peaceful Farm Client**: Executes attacks on adversaries' services, retrieves flags, and sends them back to the Peaceful Farm Server.

 ## Features
-- Web interface with statistics and charts on attacks
+- Web interface with detailed statistics and attack performance charts
 - Timed flag submission system synchronized with competition rounds
-- Automatic generation of multithreaded Python clients
+- Automatic generation of multithreaded Python clients for parallel exploits
-- If the Peaceful Farm server is unreachable the client automatically creates a backup of the stolen flag to send them in the future
+- Backup flag submission: If the server is unreachable, clients store stolen flags for future submission
-- Report in CSV format
+- CSV report generation for easy data analysis
-- API route protection through authentication
+- API route and web interface protection via authentication
-- Web interface protection through authentication
+- Management of request concurrency to optimize performance
-- Management of request concurrency
+- Feedback on failed attack attempts
-- Feedback on failed attacks
+- Real-time logging via the web interface's console
-- Real-time logging in the web interface console
+- Submission Server emulation for testing exploits
-- Emulation of the Submission Server for testing purposes
+- [Simple plugin system](web/app/plugins/README.md) for easy system updates and extensions
-- A [simple plugin system](web/app/plugins/README.md) to update and adapt the system with ease
+- GUI-based application setup for ease of configuration
-- Application setup via GUI
+- Support for running exploits in Python, PHP, and JavaScript

 ## Architecture
 ![Architecture](docs/architecture.png)

 ## Requirements

-**Server**:
+### Server
 - Docker
 - Docker Compose

-**Client**:
+### Client
-- Python3
+- Python 3

-## Getting started
+## Getting Started

-### Server
+### Setting up the Server
-To start using **Peaceful Farm**, you need to launch the server.
-This can be achieved by running one of the following commands in the project directory:
+To start using **Peaceful Farm**, first launch the server using one of the following commands in the project directory:

 ```bash
 docker-compose up -d --build
 ```

 or

 ```bash
 docker compose up -d --build
 ```

 Your server is now ready to use!

-### Client
+### Setting up the Client
 The client can be downloaded from your **Peaceful Farm Server** by visiting the index page.

-To use the client, you just need to code your exploit in the *exploit* function.
-The client will automatically launch this function on every opponent team in parallel and send the flags you gather to your **Peaceful Farm Server**.
+To use the client, simply define your exploit in the *exploit* function.
+The client will automatically execute this function against each opposing team in parallel, collecting flags and sending them to your **Peaceful Farm Server**.

 The *exploit* function takes two parameters:

-- **target_ip**: The IP address of the machine being targeted.
+- **target_ip**: The IP address of the target machine.
-- **exploit_data**: A storage container for any reusable data needed for future exploitations.
+- **exploit_data**: A storage container for any reusable data required for future exploitations.

-For example, if you're attacking a Flask web app that leaks its secret, you wouldn't want to steal the token every time the exploit runs—doing so could expose your method to others.
-Instead, storing and reusing the token in *exploit_data* helps maintain stealth and efficiency.
+For example, when exploiting a Flask web application that leaks a secret token, you wouldn’t want to repeatedly steal the token every time the exploit runs.
+Instead, store and reuse the token in *exploit_data*, which helps maintain stealth and efficiency.

 ### Screenshots